 October 5th 2018

-You'll know her as Charlotte from E4's The Inbetweeners and from the Dad's Army remake movie; but what you may not know is that Emily, 28, is a beauty junkie, who started young.
+When we met, she told me that makeup had been part of her identity since she was very young.
 "When I was about ten, I was always trying on mum’s Elizabeth Arden Flawless Finish Foundation, £27, in Toasty Beige; whenever I smell it, it reminds me of her.
 When I was 12, I wasn't allowed to wear mascara to school, so as a compromise she let me dye my eyelashes."

 Emily grew up in the entertainment industry.
 Her father is Keith Atack, a musician who was in the band Child and her mum was often recognised "back in the day", says Emily.
 "She and my aunt represented the UK in Eurovision in 1980 – they were in a group called Prima Donna came third.
 Back then that was such a huge deal."